-Notification to the data subject will be at The State Hospital discretion in cases where the hospital:
+Notification to the data subject will be at the State Hospital discretion in cases where the hospital:

-- had appropriate measures in place that means that the information is unintelligible to unauthorised viewers, such as encryption Or - has subsequently taken steps to ensure that the high risks to data subject are no longer likely to materialise.
+- Had appropriate measures in place that means that the information is unintelligible to unauthorised viewers, such as encryption. - Has subsequently taken steps to ensure that the high risks to data subject are no longer likely to materialise.